jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 | `field: type[F]`  | class object for the field ({{Section 6.1 of !VDAF}}) | set by constructor                                         |
 {: #vidpf-params title="VIDPF parameters."}

+> NOTE This specification is based on {{MST24}}, which in turn draws on ideas
+> from {{CP22}}.
+We don't yet have a concrete security analysis of the complete
+> construction.
+Some details are likely to change as a result of such analysis.

 This section specifies the Verifiable Incremental Distributed Point Function (VIDPF) of {{MST24}}.
 Its parameters are summarized in {{vidpf-params}}.

 VIDPF is a function secret sharing scheme {{BGI15}} for functions `F` for which:

-  * `F(X) = [field(1)] + beta` if `X` is a prefix of `alpha`
+  * `F(X) = `beta` if `X` is a prefix of `alpha`
-  * `F(X) = field.zeros(VALUE_LEN+1)` if `x` is not a prefix of `alpha`
+  * `F(X) = field.zeros(VALUE_LEN)` if `x` is not a prefix of `alpha`

-where `alpha` and `beta` are the input and encoded weight of a Client.
+where `alpha` and `beta` are the input and encoded weight of a Client and `field` a the finite field.
 The scheme is designed to allow each Aggregator to compute a share of `F(X)` for any candidate prefix `X` without revealing any information about `alpha` or `beta`.
 Furthermore, the output shares can be aggregated locally, allowing each Aggregator to compute a share of the total weight for all inputs that have `X` as a prefix.

-Along with encoded weight `beta`, the output includes a counter prefix, denoted `field(1)`, so that the total weight also includes the prefix count.
-This allows for the Collector to take this into account when decoding the aggregate result for each prefix.
-This is required by {{Section 7.1.1 of !VDAF}}.
+VIDPF is comprised of two algorithms.

+The key generation algorithm defined in {{vidpf-key-gen}} takes in a `(alpha, beta)` and the report nonce and outputs secret shares of `F`.
+The shares take the form of a pair of "keys", one for each Aggregator, and a sequence of "correction words" sent to both Aggregators.
+We define correction words in the next section.

 The Aggregators evaluate a Client's VIDPF on a sequence of candidate prefixes.
 Imagine arranging these prefixes in a binary tree where each path from the root corresponds to a prefix `X` and each node corresponds to a payload `F(X)`.
 We refer to this as the "prefix tree".

-VIDPF is comprised of two algorithms.

-The key generation algorithm defined in {{vidpf-key-gen}} takes in a `(alpha, beta)` and a nonce and outputs secret shares of `F`.
-The shares take the form of a pair of "keys", one for each Aggregator, and a sequence of "correction words" sent to both Aggregators.
-We define correction words in the next section.

 The key evaluation algorithm defined in {{vidpf-key-eval}} takes in the correction words, the Aggregator's key, the sequence of candidate prefixes, and the nonce associated with the Client's report.
-It outputs secret shares of `beta`, the share of the payload for each prefix, and a byte string known as the "evaluation proof".
+It the Aggregator's share of the prefix tree.

+> TODO Define the "node proofs".

 ## Key Generation {#vidpf-key-gen}

 The VIDPF-key generation algorithm run by each Client is listed below.
-The specification invokes auxiliary functions defined in {{vidpf-aux}}.
+The specification invokes auxiliary functions, namely `extend()`, `convert()`, and `node_proof()`, which are defined in {{vidpf-aux}}.
 Its inputs are the input string `alpha`, the encoded weight `beta`, the application context string `ctx` ({{Section 4.1 of !VDAF}}), a public nonce of length `NONCE_SIZE`, and the randomness consumed by the algorithm of length `RAND_SIZE`.
 Its outputs are the public sequence of "correction words", one for each level of the tree, and the secret keys, one for each Aggregator.

 > TODO Give a high level overview of how IDPF works, in particular the
 > seed/control-bit invariant for each level.
 Define `CorrectionWord` and